OlekSt/Fabike/README.md

 - Present products in way to make a purchase easy
 - Enable convenient & quick way of buying products via its e-shop
 - Sell frames & bicyckles
-- Promote & provide educational support on how to service and take care of bicicles
+- Promote & provide educational support on how to service and take care of bicycles
 - Strengthen the brand's image

 User Goals: